-Argon is not currently a permitted processing aid for wine made in accordance with Standard 2.7.4 - Wine and Wine Product or for wine made in accordance with Standard 4.1.1 - Wine Production Requirements (Australia only).
+Argon is not currently a permitted processing aid for wine made in accordance with Standard 2.7.4 or for wine made in accordance with Standard 4.1.1.

 Argon is approved for use in wine as a processing aid by the Office International de la Vigne et du Vin (OIV).
-It is permitted for use in wine made in the European Community (EC).
-Australia's Agreement with the EC on trade in wine also permits the use of argon for wines made in the EC for sale in Australia and also for wines made in Australia for sale in the EC.
+It is permitted for use in wine made in the EC.
+The Agreement between Australia and the European Community on Trade in Wine, and Protocol also permits the use of argon for wines made in the EC for sale in Australia and also for wines made in Australia for sale in the EC.